 By Alexa Joy Sherman

-What do you think of these competition tips for nailing your next round?
+Do you have any tips for when you’re competing?
 Let us know in the comments below!

 This story was originally published in the March 2017 issue of NAILPRO.

 [Images: Courtesy of Alisha Rimando; Courtesy of Carla Collier; Courtesy of Allie Baker; Courtesy of Viv Simmonds; Courtesy of Amy Becker]